 Suffice it to say there’s money to be made in live music.
-You don’t have to be a touring artist to make a living performing live, although if you want to be, that’s cool.
-But behind the performing acts are lots of other people making things happen.
+And unlike other parts of the music industry, you don’t have to be a touring artist to make a living performing live.
+Behind the performing acts are lots of other people making things happen.
+Crew hands, sound engineers, and lighting engineers.
 If you’re preparing for a career in audio engineering or the music business, there are plenty of possible careers in live music for you to consider.
-Here are just a few:

 - Live venue engineer.
 If you prefer to stay local and work with a lot of different bands, you might consider becoming the house engineer at a small to mid-size venue in town.
 These venues need good sound people to help them stay competitive with other venues.
 As a live venue engineer, instead of trying to work in a wide range of settings, you’ll get the challenge of supporting lots of different types of bands in creating a great sound experience.